sferik/t-ruby/README.md

     gem cert --add <(curl -Ls https://raw.github.com/sferik/t/master/certs/sferik.pem)

-Then, install the gem with the high security trust policy:
+Then, install the gem with the medium security trust policy:

-    gem install t -P HighSecurity
+    gem install t -P MediumSecurity

 ## Configuration
 Twitter API v1.1 requires OAuth for all of its functionality, so you'll need a